Summary

 Bottom line

-Your billing address is used by your credit card issuers to send you monthly bills and other information, as well as to protect your account from potential fraud.
-Keep your billing address updated to ensure you’re not missing any important communication from your issuer and keeping your credit card account safe.
+Credit card issuers use your billing address to send your monthly bills and other information, as well as protect your account from potential fraud.
+Keep your billing address updated to ensure you’re not missing any important communication from your issuer and to keep your credit card account safe.

 Frequently Asked Questions